nicolerollo/immunocircuit/README.md

 This project intentionally avoids medical inference.
 The biological relationships are simplified and synthetic.
 The goal is to demonstrate software design, parsing, graph modeling, and algorithmic reasoning.

 ---

-## Suggested next improvements

-- Add parentheses and NOT to the rule grammar.
-- Add a Swing or JavaFX visualization for the pathway graph.
-- Add more scenario packs, such as IL-1 family inflammation or type 2 immunity.
 - Add a Prolog comparison file to contrast declarative logic programming with the Java interpreter.
 - Replace the starter catalog with a reproducible HGNC download pipeline.